Applying For A Grant

-- Ineligible applications do not proceed to the next review point.
+- Ineligible applications will not proceed to the next review point.

-- All applications are presented to the Philanthropy Committee (a subset of the Board trustees) for further assurance and scrutiny.
+- All applications are presented to the Philanthropy Committee (a subset of the Board of Trustees) for further assurance and scrutiny.
 Applications are scored on a 4 point rating system.

 - The Philanthropy Committee comprises at least two trustees (one acts as the Chair) who review the applications.
 They may call upon external experts or others who bring knowledge of particular communities or areas as well as hearing further from the Grants team.
 Any commentary from staff is for guidance only.